JonnyOThan/TweakScale/Docs/mod support notes.md

+// TODO: audit ckan's suggest and support list for stuff that might be missing here

 Need to figure out how existing mods are using tweakscale - what passes are their patches in?

 # Early patches